anr-multitrans/MapModEX-official/README.md

 A proper full release with minimal running examples, installation instructions and cleaner code notations will be released as soon as possible!

+*A more complex MapModEX 2.0 library is in development.
+It will allow for more complex element-wise perturbations and create map files readable by a nuscenes-like api for applications like trajectory forecasting.*

 ## Quick start

 For the time being, libraries should be installed by following installation instructions of MapTRv2 [code](https://github.com/hustvl/MapTR/tree/maptrv2), precisely this [commit](https://github.com/hustvl/MapTR/tree/6aacba765e8d574df25f3e05be9cadce7dd8b58e) from August 31, 2023.
 Much like the main MapEX code, it is worth noting this code heavily builds upon the original MapTRv2 code.